Gerald Eugene Wilkerson: Early life

-Wilkerson then was posted for 15 years at Our Lady of Grace Parish in Encino, California, as administrator and then pastor.
+Wilkerson then was posted for 15 years at Our Lady of Grace Parish in Encino, California, first as administrator and then as pastor.

 Auxiliary Bishop of Los Angeles

-On November 5, 1997, Pope John Paul II appointed Wilkerson as the titular bishop of Vincennes and as an auxiliary bishop of the Archdiocese of Los Angeles.
-He was consecrated on January 21, 1998.
+On November 5, 1997, Pope John Paul II appointed Wilkerson as the titular bishop of Vincennes and as an auxiliary bishop of Los Angeles.
+He was consecrated on January 21, 1998 at Our Lady of Grace Church in Encino, California.
 Cardinal Roger Mahony was his principal consecrator, while Bishop Michael Driscoll and Bishop Joseph M. Sartoris were his principal co-consecrators.

 Wilkerson led the archdiocese's San Fernando Pastoral Region with 54 parishes, 12 high schools, two hospitals, and five missions.

 Retirement

 On July 21, 2015, Pope Francis accepted Wilkerson's letter of retirement as auxiliary bishop of the Archdiocese of Los Angeles, sent because Wilkerson had reached the retirement age of 75 for bishops.